kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 ##### e2e tests

-Feature is scoped within kube-scheduler internally, so there is no interaction between other components.
+The feature is scoped within the kube-scheduler internally, so there is no interaction between other components.
-Whole feature should be already covered by integration tests.
+The whole feature should be already covered by integration tests.

 ### Graduation Criteria

+The feature will start from beta and be enabled by default, because it is an internal kube-scheduler feature and guarded by a flag.

 #### Alpha

+N/A

+#### Beta

-- Feature implemented behind a feature flag.
+- Feature implemented behind a feature flag and enabled by default.
 - All tests from [Test Plan](#test-plan) implemented.

-#### Beta

-- Gather feedback from users and fix reported bugs.
-- Change the feature flag to be enabled by default.
 - Make sure [backoff in case of error](#backoff-wont-be-working-as-natural-rate-limiter-in-case-of-errors) is not skipped.

 #### GA